Elon Musk is working on 'consensual telepathy'

 Facebook isn't the only one working on linking the human brain with computers.

-Elon Musk, the billionaire CEO of Tesla and SpaceX, on Thursday laid out his plan for his new company Neuralink Corp.
-The startup working on a way to meld the mind with a computer interface by implanting neurons in the brain, according to an interview with the website Wait But Why.
+Elon Musk, the billionaire CEO of Tesla and SpaceX, on Thursday laid out a plan for his new company, Neuralink Corp.
+The startup is working on a way to meld the mind with a computer interface by implanting neurons in the brain, according to an interview with the website Wait But Why.

 The aim for now is to create a product that could help patients with severe brain injuries like stroke or paralysis.
 Musk hopes to release a product like that in four years.
 It would take about eight to 10 years to reach people without disabilities, and Musk warned that much of this depends on regulatory approval.

-The idea is to create a way for people to engage in "consensual telepathy".
+The idea is to create a way for people to engage in "consensual telepathy," he told Wait But Why.

 "There are a bunch of concepts in your head that then your brain has to try to compress into this incredibly low data rate called speech or typing," Musk said.